rose1264/memory-game-vanilla-javascript/README.md

 ## Game Instructions

 Keep revealing cards to remember each unveiled card.
-Match cards properly with less moves and in faster time
+Match cards properly with less moves and faster time.

+## Expectation of the Game

+Simple game with nice interface and much fun!

 ## Contributing